 Hello,

-The 29th of January 2017, we bought a sofa, at SuperMattress S.A.
-Before buying it, we informed the seller that we were looking for a two-seater convertible sofa.
+We bought, on 29 January 2017, an Innovation sofa from SuperMattress S.A.
+When buying it, we specified that we were looking for sofa bed for two people (a minimum of 140 cm).

-After 3 months, the sofa was eventually delivered.
-We then noticed that:
+After waiting 3 months, we finally received our sofa.
+We noticed that:

-The size of the sofa was not as indicated when we visited SuperMattress (it was only 132cm wide, which is not fit for two people)
+The sofa was not the stated dimensions (132cm, , which prevents its use by two people)

-That finishing touches were not good quality ones, lower than those we had seen during our visit at SuperMattress (the foam of the mattress was coming out of its cover).
+The finishes were of bad quality, inferior to those we had seen in the store (the mattress foam was coming out of its cover).

-We asked SuperMattress to refund us.
-They refused but offered us a spare cover (which we eventually didn’t use).
+We asked the store to reimburse our purchase.
+The store offered us a second mattress cover (which we never put on as we didn’t know how to do so) and refused to reimburse us.

 A few months later :

-One of the sofa’s stands broke.
+One of the sofa’s feet broke.

-It was repaired by SuperMattress.
+The foot was replaced by SuperMattress.

 Finally, in September 2018 :

-We noticed that the cloth of the sofa was losing its colours due to light exposure.
-This happened only to the armrests.
+We noticed that the sofa fabric fading due to sunlight.
+It looks like this only affected the armrests.

-We requested once again to be refunded.
-We were offered to have the armrests replaced (which will not solve the issue of the colour fading away in our opinion).
-I must clarify that the colour we chose was the one recommended by SuperMattress (choosing another colour would have resulted in extending the delivery period).
+We again asked for a refund from SuperMattress after this accumulation of problems.
+SuperMattress offered to replace the armrests (with the obvious risk that they might fade again).
+I must clarify that the colour we chose was the one recommended by the store (choosing another colour would have caused an even longer delivery delay).

 J. D.